What you do while awake actually can influence your dreams and how you sleep.

 Dreams often seem out of our control, like a movie we watch at night rather than something we direct.

 However, newer research shows that some behaviors can actually affect your dreams in both good and bad ways.
 Learn what habits and daytime activities might be influencing your rest, and see how to hack your dreams.

 Want to sleep better or have sweeter dreams?
-The ten following things have been found to alter dreams, and may represent interesting ways to hack your sleep or at least rest better.
+The nine following things have been found to alter dreams and may represent interesting ways to hack your sleep or at least rest better.

 Change Your Sleep Position

 The position you favor before falling asleep can have a significant impact on your dreams.
 Sleeping on your left side is most likely to result in nightmares, while sleeping on your right side is associated with more peaceful dreams.
 Stomach sleeping, on the other hand, has been linked with feeling smothered as well as more, ahem, erotic dreams.

 Dairy may inadvertently hack your dreams, with links not only to whether you may suffer from lactose intolerance, but also to the very type of cheese you enjoy.
 Cheddar and Red Leicester are recommended by the British Cheese Board for pleasant sleep, while Stilton (blue cheese) and lactose intolerance might result in odd or more vivid dreams.

 Don’t Scare Yourself